yale-cpsc-419-templates/pset-1-template/README.md

 The same goes for your `luxdetails.py`.

 ## Submission

-Replace this file with a new `README.md` file.
+Rename this file `TEMPLATE_README.md` and replace it with a new `README.md` file.
-The file must contain:
+Your new `README` file must contain:

 * Your name and netid and your teammate's name and netid, at the beginning of the file
 * A paragraph describing your contribution, and another paragraph describing your teammate's contribution
     * Please be thorough; we are looking for two substantial paragraphs, not a sentence or two